Omaheke Region: Politics

 As in all other regions, SWAPO was by far the strongest political party since Namibian independence.
 However, Omaheke is a region where there has always been considerable support for opposition parties.

 Presidential elections

 In the 2004 presidential election, the Omaheke Region supported SWAPO's Hifikepunye Pohamba with 13,005 votes (46%), but the Ohangwena Region native did not win a majority of the votes in the region.
-National Unity Democratic,c Organisation (NUDO)'s Kuaima Riruako, paramount chief of the Herero people, received over 7,000 votes (25%), and the Democratic Turnhalle Alliance (DTA)'s Katuutire Kaura received over 3,700 votes (13%).
+National Unity Democratic Organisation (NUDO)'s Kuaima Riruako, paramount chief of the Herero people, received over 7,000 votes (25%), and the Democratic Turnhalle Alliance (DTA)'s Katuutire Kaura received over 3,700 votes (13%).
 Only in the much more populated Khomas Region and neighboring Otjozondjupa Region did Riruako gain more votes, and in no other region did NUDO's candidate gain a higher percentage of the votes.

 Regional elections

 In the 2004 regional election for the National Assembly of Namibia, SWAPO won four of the seven constituencies.
 Aminuis and Otjinene were won by candidates of NUDO, and in Otjombinde, the South West Africa National Union (SWANU) candidate became a councillor.

 In the 2015 regional elections, SWAPO obtained 54% of the total votes (2010: 47%) and won four of the seven constituencies.
 NUDO obtained 23% of the total votes (2010: 26%) and won Aminuis and Otjinene, while Otjombinde was won by an independent candidate.
 Although SWAPO's support dropped to 44% of the total votes in the 2020 regional election, it won five of the seven constituencies, while NUDO (23% total) kept its strongholds, Otjinene and Aminuis.